How Much Time Does It Take to Get a GST Number in India?

 Incorrect or Mismatched PAN/Aadhaar Details:

-Such mismatches can cause the GST officer to conduct manual verification, all of which causes delay in processing.
+Such mismatches can cause the GST officer to conduct manual verification, all of which causes a delay in processing.

 Tips: All your personal and business details should appear exactly the same in all documents.

 If an unclear or low-resolution document is uploaded, rejections or clarification notices may be issued.
+Also note the GST portal accepts documents in JPG or PDF format with a maximum file size of 100 KB per document, a commonly missed technical requirement.

 Accuracy of Documents Against Submission Against Documents: